Angry-Pixel/The-Betweenlands/SUGGESTIONS.md

 MORE CHANGES TO THE OVERWORLD -
 * A rift in the sky or something like that
 * Possibly a new mob or event
+* A new ore used to coat tools, to prevent corrosion

 TRIBE STUFF -
 *Shops - haggle system!